Kejneafout/mudae-harem-downloader/README.md

 ### 1. Prepare Input Data

-1. Run the $mmi-r-k-s command on your favorite server
+- Run the `$mmi-r-k-s` command on your favorite server,
-2. Copy the entire output, from the harem title, to the end
+- Copy the entire output, from the harem title, to the end,
-3. Paste it in `output.txt`.
+- Paste it in `output.txt`.

 I left my perfect harem in the `output.txt` file as an example.
 So you know what to paste.

-Does not take alias2 into account, only notes.
-If you have aliases2, change them to notes, and then run the $mmi-r-k-s command again.

 ### 2. Run the Script